 Grain free vs grain dog food.
 What’s best for your dog?
 I will speak from personal experience, and tell you that making a choice of the two, has become a pain in the ass.
 I have walked in your shoes and understand how difficult choosing a healthy, nutritional food for our pets can be.
-There is still quite a debate going on between grain and grain-free pet food, so much so, I decided to conduct extensive research to get some answers for myself and then present these findings to you.
+There is still quite a debate going on between dog food with grain and grain-free pet food, so much so, I decided to conduct extensive research to get some answers for myself and then present these findings to you.
 Is dog food containing grains a risky choice?

 Ready to unlock the mystery of dog foods with grain?
 Feeding your pet a food containing grains a mistake?
 Sick of the headaches you get when trying to choose a healthy dog food?
 The answers to these questions are indeed thought-provoking, and this article will go in depth in this controversial topic.

 Why Is “Grain-Free” Dog Food So Popular?